andras-simonyi/citeproc-org/README.md

 ### Setting the CSL style

-The CSL style used for rendering the references can be set by adding a
+The CSL style used for rendering references can be set by adding a

     #+ CSL-STYLE: /path/to/csl_style_file